- Academic Essentials

 MBA dual degree students must complete a minimum of 45 academic credits in the Business School and spend three terms in residence here.
 (All 45 credits must be Business School courses; courses from other schools at the University cannot be counted toward the MBA degree.)
 Due to the fact that dual degree students only spend three terms in residence at the Business School, they are not permitted to participate in the exchange program.
 Dual degree students may include a combined maximum of three credits of independent study and field studies in their required 45 credits.

 Dual degree candidates must fulfill Columbia Business School’s core curriculum requirements.
+Dual Degree students must also be in residence at CBS while taking first-semester core classes.
 Courses from other schools are not accepted as a substitute.
 However, students may exempt out of core courses by passing an exemption exam.
 This does not reduce the total number of credits required for the MBA degree (45); it enables students to take additional electives.
 Dual degree students must complete their first two Business School terms of residence consecutively to receive the full benefit of our core curriculum and cluster system.
 After those two terms, students may take courses in either school, regardless of where they are in residence.